frontity/woocommerce-proof-of-concept/README.md

 ## WordPress Setup - _optional_

 By default, the Frontity project uses https://woocommerce.frontity.org as the WordPress source.
 You can check [this message](https://community.frontity.org/t/woocommerce-proof-of-concept/3596/7) in the community to know more about how it is configured.

+It can be run with your own WordPress but only in Embedded mode, because the Store API uses cookies and the `SameSite` setting they have by default doesn't allow it to be used by a different domain.

-However, if you prefer to use your own instance, you can follow these steps:
+So, if you prefer to use your own instance, you can set it up in Embedded mode following these steps:

-- Create a local WordPress instace (you can use [Local](https://localwp.com/) for that).
+- Create a WordPress instace.
+If you are working in your own machine, you can use [Local](https://localwp.com/) for that.

 - Install the following plugins: